madtechservices/keycloak_tailwind/README.md

 ## Keycloak localization feature

 Some customizations are possible through Keycloak's Localization System, allowing setting up different configurations for each language.
 You can either add custom localization by adding those into the keycloak server or by manually setting them within the realm settings.
+You can also use this feature to overwrite default variables for each realm by providing at least the default language as configuration.

 | Name                     | Description                                                                        |
 | ------------------------ | ---------------------------------------------------------------------------------- |